oleg-prikhodko/17_sites_monitoring/README.md

 # Sites Monitoring Utility

-Program outputs server health status from given urls (taken from an arbitrary file) including: has server responded with status code 200 and is domain name registration expiry date is at least month away
+Program outputs server health status from given urls (taken from an arbitrary file) including: has server responded with status code 200 and is domain name registration expiry date at least month away

 # Quickstart